-I was able to travel to Denver in early February to attend my first Oracle JD Edwards Partner Summit.
-This week-long conference is available exclusively to the Oracle Partner Network.
+I was able to travel to Denver in early February to attend my first Oracle JD Edwards Partner Summit, a week-long conference available exclusively to the Oracle Partner Network.
 It provided an excellent opportunity to learn how we can align with Oracle’s strategic direction and position ourselves among the partner community, as well as get insight on the future of JD Edwards.

-At the conference, I had the privilege of sitting down for a Q&A session with Oracle’s Vice President of JD Edwards Business Development, John Schiff.
+At the conference, I had the privilege of sitting down for a Q&A session with John Schiff, Oracle’s Vice President of JD Edwards Business Development.
 Mr. Schiff was gracious enough to discuss his thoughts on early upgrade adoption, new technology in JDE, and words of advice for the World and EnterpriseOne Communities.

 For our EnterpriseOne customers, I would say “Keep Current.”
 Get on the latest version.
 Use some of our new products.
 Continue to engage with Oracle, and take a look at what we’ve done.
 Our product is functionally rich, and there are more options available now than when you implemented initially.